alganet/abuild/README.md

 In projects such as live-bootstrap, this is achieved with the help of external tools, most prominently, python.

-sbuild aims to explore this space: the tools used to create a first bootable image, from a bootstrapper's approach.
+abuild aims to explore this space: the tools used to create a first bootable image, from a bootstrapper's approach.

 Solution